blazejkustra/react-compiler-marker/README.md

 # React Compiler Marker ✨

 `react-compiler-marker` is a VSCode/Cursor extension that shows which React components are optimized by the React Compiler
-- ✨ = optimized
-- 🚫 = failed (with tooltip explaining why)

 ## Features 🌟

-- Markers for optimized and failed components ✨/🚫
+- Customizable emoji markers for optimized and failed components
 - Hover tooltips with details
 - Commands to enable/disable markers or check a single file
 - Preview Compiled Output: Preview the compiled output of the current file